The following Learning Outcomes are common to all MS in counseling programs. The competent and confident counseling professional will:

 - Evaluate research methods commonly used in the counseling profession.

 Graduates of the MS in Clinical Mental Health Counseling program will also be able to:

 - Evaluate effective treatment strategies for addressing the needs of mental health clients.

 - Choose appropriate diagnostic intervention processes to meet a broad range of mental health issues.

 - Assess the impact of impact of biological/neurological mechanisms on mental health.

 - Develop strategies for interfacing with outside stakeholders (i.e., the legal system and behavioral health professionals).

 Core Curriculum (General Program)

-The MS in Clinical Mental Health Counseling consists of core coursework; two 4-day pre-practica, which include a 4-day face-to-face experoence; a practicum; an internship; and the completion of a capstone or thesis.
+The MS in Clinical Mental Health Counseling consists of core coursework; two 4-day pre-practica, which include a 4-day face-to-face experience; a practicum; an internship; and the completion of a capstone.
 Core courses must be taken in the order presented.
 Additional courses may be taken at the end of the program of study to provide breadth and depth of learning.